uchicago-cs/cmsc22000/website/hw/hw4.rst

 And, on the first terminal, the editor will start running.

-If you need to quit the editor, we suggest doing so from the first terminal (by pressing Ctrl-Q) but you can also force the editor to terminate the program by pressing Ctrl-C in GDB, followed by Ctrl-D. Please note that this may leave the first terminal in an unstable state (in the same way as described above in the case of the editor crashing).
+If you need to quit the editor, we suggest doing so from the first terminal (by pressing Ctrl-Q).
+If you start the editor again on the first terminal, you can actually "reattach" the debugger by running ``target remote :50000`` again from inside GDB.
+You don't have to also quit GDB and start it again.

+You can also force the editor to terminate the program by pressing Ctrl-C in GDB, followed by Ctrl-D. Please note that this may leave the first terminal in an unstable state (in the same way as described above in the case of the editor crashing).
 If that happens, simply perform